 Purdue Scientists Join in Launch of Cloud-based Canine Cancer Database to Benefit Humans and Their Best Friends

-PVM Faculty Collaborate for Cancer Research
+PVM Faculty Play Prominent Role in Purdue University’s Unique Center for Cancer Research

 Friday, December 11th, 2020 - As one of only seven basic laboratory cancer centers recognized by the National Cancer Institute, which is part of the National Institutes of Health, the Purdue University Center for Cancer Research (PCCR) connects more than 110 researchers from across the university, including faculty in the College of Veterinary Medicine.
 As the only NCI basic laboratory cancer center that includes a college of veterinary medicine, PCCR has the unique opportunity to study canine oncology while giving dogs chances to live longer, fuller lives.

 New 3D Cell Culture Method Developed with Help of BMS Professor Points to Personalized Cancer Therapies